PraziPro is reef safe, but it can kill tube worms/feather dusters and bristle worms or any other species that are part of the Polycladida order.

 If this is your first time dosing PraziPro in your reef tank you can learn more about PraziPro and why praziquantel is reef safe in the following article.

-If you’re looking for a quick and easy way to buy PraziPro we recommend buying it on Amazon (Buy Online) since it’s usually much cheaper than buying it at your local pet store.
+Also if you’re looking for a quick and easy way to buy PraziPro we recommend buying it on Amazon (Buy Online) since it’s usually much cheaper than buying it at your local pet store.

 Is PraziPro Safe for Corals?

 Is PraziPro Reef Safe?
-PraziPro is safe for corals, and it can be used in most reef tanks as long as you carefully follow the dosing instructions.
+PraziPro is safe for corals, and it can be used in most reef tanks as long you carefully follow the dosing instructions.